10 Female Video Game Characters Who Are More Than Just Eye Candy

 Allow us to explain.
 The original Dungeon Siege was one of those role-playing games where the player could design his or her character any way they chose.
 It was always a farmer forced into a heroic adventure to save the Kingdom of Ehb from danger, but other than that, everything was up to the player.
 However, in promotional materials, the game generally used a tough-looking, red-haired woman as its protagonist.

-When Dungeon Siege III decided to follow up on the original’s story, it had to go back and create an official version of the Farmer, and it choose the red-haired woman.
-But despite the fact that we never got to play as her per se, Lady Montbarron is nonetheless an impressive figure: a humble farmer who rose to become a hero of Ehb, defeat the evil Seck and their demigod general, and found a noble line of 10th Legion members who would continue doing good for centuries to come.
+When Dungeon Siege III decided to follow up on the original’s story, it had to go back and create an official version of the Farmer, and it chooses the red-haired woman.
+But despite the fact that we never got to play as her per se, Lady Montbarron is nonetheless an impressive figure: a humble farmer who rose to become a hero of Ehb, defeat the evil Seck and their demigod general and found a noble line of 10th Legion members who would continue doing good for centuries to come.

 Sylvanas Windrunner is one of the most impressive entries on the list for sheer intimidation factor and badassery.
-Once the brave ranger-general of the High Elves, Sylvanas led a guerilla war against the corrupted prince Arthas Menethil and his undead Scourge, but was ultimately defeated.
+Once the brave ranger-general of the High Elves, Sylvanas led a guerilla war against the corrupted prince Arthas Menethil and his undead Scourge but was ultimately defeated.

 Tortured, killed, and then raised as an undead slave, she eventually broke free of Arthas’s control and established her own army of the undead, the Forsaken.
 Sylvanas has been driven mad by her ordeals, and she’s now as evil as her creator, but she’s evil on her terms, and no one else’s.